From cash flow reports to surf reports

 “The first one didn’t go very well,” says Jack.
 “So I made another and another and then I became obsessed.”

-The more time Jack put into the surfboards, the better they got and after a while he decided to throw himself into it completely and Organic Dynamic was born.
+The more time Jack put into the surfboards, the better they got and after a while he decided to throw himself into it completely and his businesses, Organic Dynamic and Verdure Surf were born.

 Community and sustainability

 For Jack, creating a sustainable brand means supporting the local community and keeping the carbon footprint of his surfboards low.

 He works with local entrepreneur Richie Moore, who started Poly Palace, a polystyrene recycling operation rescuing non-biodegradable polystyrene from landfill and transforming it into usable sheets.
 Jack uses these to fill the centre of his boards and sends any offcuts back to Richie to be reused again.

 He also works with local dairy farmer Graham Smith who grows paulownia, a fast-growing, self-regenerative tree in the Waikato.
 The paulownia acts as an effective drainage solution for the herd’s effluent, and is light, strong and doesn’t rot in water – making it perfect for Jack’s surfboards.

 “When it comes to sourcing materials I have a hierarchy of requirements: performance always comes first, then environmental, then manufacturing and cost,” says Jack.
 “I don’t think there’s any point in developing a sustainable solution if it’s priced outside the market, so I’m all about making sustainable solutions accessible and comparative in price.”’